 3. Next steps

-After you submit the form, we will review it and contact you to let you know if we have any questions or if we have all the information we need.
+After you submit your specifications, we will review them and contact you to let you know if we have any questions or if we have all the information we need.

 Then we will create the integration.
 When we’re done, we’ll let you know, and we will activate the new integration for the customer.

 We will also add the integration to the list of Singular integrations available to customers.
 Future Singular customers who are also users of your service will also be able to use the integration.